 On June 29, 2017, the EU filed a notice of appeal on certain findings, and the United States filed a notice of other appeal on August 10, 2017.
 The Division assigned to hear the appeal consists of Mr. Peter Van den Bossche (Presiding Member), Mr. Thomas R. Graham, and Mr. Shree B.C.
 Servansing.
 The parties and third parties filed written submissions during the second half of 2017.
-The Appellate Body is planning to hold the first of two substantive hearings with the parties and third parties on April 17-20, 2018.
+The Division held two substantive hearings with the parties and third parties in 2018.
+A decision is expected in the middle of 2019.